- African Americans that moved to Liberia moved there to get away from slavery.

 - It calls into question how much those that state they opposed slavery actually did, or merely opposed being slaves.

-Blacks have rarely been in the position to enslave other races as their societies have been low in technological sophistication.
-This is why the Liberian case study — where blacks Americans used the advantages, technologies, and weapons they attained through living in a white country, against Africans at the first opportunity.
-Furthermore, Africans had an extensive slavery system in place already when the Europeans first came into contact with them.
+Blacks have rarely been in the position to enslave other races as their societies have been low in technological sophistication and organizational ability.
+Blacks have only historically been able to enslave other blacks.
+This is why the Liberian case study — where black Americans used the advantages, technologies, and weapons they attained through living in a white country, as well as white money against Africans at the first opportunity.
+Furthermore, Africans had an extensive slavery system in place when the Europeans first came into contact with them.
 And black-on-black slavery persists in Africa today.
-Hotspots include Mali and Mauritania.
+Hotspots of slavery include Mali and Mauritania.
+The places where slavery is most common in Africa are always where the influence of European colonization was the lowest.

 This is an excellent primer on the history of the Atlantic Slave Trade.